The OpenLink Data Explorer Extension

 Installation

-The loading of the OpenLink Data Explorer tool differs slightly depending on which method was using to download it.
+The loading of the OpenLink Data Explorer tool differs slightly depending on which method was used to download it.

 The OpenLink Data Explorer Firefox Add-ons installation dialog will then be presented.